-During any emergency situation it is essential that occupants and Emergency Services can identify Wardens.
-Area Wardens and the Chief Warden shall wear appropriately coloured hats and hi-vis vest with their title.
+During any emergency it is essential that occupants and Emergency Services can identify wardens.
+Area Wardens and the Chief Warden shall wear appropriately coloured hats and hi-vis vests.

-Chief Warden - Red helmet and orange vest

-Building Wardens - Yellow helmet and orange vest
+- Chief Warden/Deputy Chief Warden Red helmet and orange vest - Area Wardens Yellow helmet and orange vest

-A Warden register containing the location and telephone contact numbers of all wardens is to be maintained as part of this plan.
+A warden register is to be maintained as part of this plan and displayed on office and crib room walls.